-Settling is the first stage for sewage sludge treatment followed by digestion and disposal.
+Settling is the first stage for sewage sludge treatment, followed by digestion and disposal.
 In FLOW-3D v11.3, a sludge settling model has been developed to simulate sludge settlement in septic tanks, clarifiers and other sewage treatment equipment.
 The sludge motion is governed by both sewage flow and gravity-driven settling.
 The transport equation for sludge is

-where C denotes sludge concentration that is defined as sludge mass per unit volume of sludge-water mixture; D is sludge diffusion coefficient; is the total sludge velocity and can be written as
+where C denotes sludge concentration that is defined as sludge mass per unit volume of sludge-water mixture; D is the sludge diffusion coefficient; is the total sludge velocity and can be written as

 where is the velocity of sludge-water mixture and is the sludge settling velocity that is always in the direction of gravity.